 5. Early or Late Flights are Best

-Most people don’t like to fly at this time so you have a better airport experience and experience less delays as well.
+Most people don’t like to fly at this time, so you have a better airport experience and experience fewer delays as well.

 6. Leave for the Airport with Plenty of Time

-There is nothing more stressful then almost missing your flight.
+There is nothing more stressful than almost missing your flight.

-I recently flew home form Austria via Munich on the busiest day of the year.
+I once flew home from Austria via Munich on the busiest day of the year.
 I had two hours to get to my gate, and almost didn’t make it.

-I only made it because I begged the airport guy to slip me through on the fast lane and he only did it because I was solo and my flight was leaving in 15 minutes.
+I only made it because I begged the airport guy to slip me through on the fast lane of the security line and he only did it because I was solo and my flight was leaving in 15-minutes.

 The crew of young men who tried to follow me were denied and they would have missed their flight for sure.
-Being the holidays, you’ll struggle to get on the next, or the next flight.
+Being the holidays, you’ll struggle to get on the next flight, or even get a flight at all.

 7. Fly Direct to Avoid Possible Connection Delays

-If not plot your connection routes carefully bearing in mind weather conditions that might cause delays.
+If you can fly direct, do it.
+If not, plot your connection routes carefully and bear in mind weather conditions that might cause delays.